pvdz/zeparser3/tests/testcases/parser/regexes/some_annexb_stuff/char_class_in_a_range/left_with_web_with_u-flag.md

 `````
 throws: Tokenizer error!
-    Range error with u-flag and unknown reason why regex is invalid without u-flag so it cannot be a valid regex
+    Encountered incorrect range (bad left, bad right, or left>right) which is illegal with u-flag and for unknown reasons it was also illegal without u-flag

 /[\d-a]+/u
 ^------- error